MediaCompLab/video-annotator/README.md

 ## License

-This project is licensed under the GPL 3 License.
+This project is licensed under the GPL-3.0 License.